Your injury benefits

 Income replacement benefits

-Under Enhanced Care, if you're injured in a crash and can't work, your Enhanced Accident Benefits will cover 90 per cent of your net income up to a maximum of $100,000 gross income.
+Under Enhanced Care, if you're injured in a crash and can't work, your Enhanced Accident Benefits will cover up to 90 per cent of your net income up to a maximum of $100,000 gross income.
 If your injuries are life-altering and prevent you from going back to work, you'll be supported with care and income replacement for as long as you need them.
 If you're receiving income replacement benefits and reach retirement age, a retirement income benefit will be available.

 If you earn above the $100,000 benefit limit, you can buy additional optional coverage to top up the amount of wage loss replacement provided.